syncfusion-content/flutter-docs/Flutter/linear-gauge/shape-marker-pointer.md

 ## Customize the elevation

-The elevation can be customized by the 'elevation' and 'elevationColor' properties.
+The elevation can be customized by the `elevation` and `elevationColor` properties.

 {% highlight dart %}